department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/mhv-profile-research/mhv-user-interviews/topline-summary.md

 > ”I don’t think a list of VA facilities is important, because I already don’t think they can communicate between themselves, and I am confident that I can walk into a facility anywhere in the world, and I can be treated.” - P10

-### Some participants shared how the ability to select a facility could be valuable to them:
+### Some participants shared how the ability to select a facility could be valuable to them, :
 > It’d be more helpful to see it at the clinic level.
 Maybe be able to click on each one and open up what I’ve done there and the records to sort my information based on what doctors you’ve seen. - P1

 > I am thinking maybe it needs a few more options to check.
 Perhaps a pull down list of the different VAs.
 In case, lets say, you are at a conference for a week and need the VA in Iowa City…I am from Georgia, and I am in Atlanta, I would want to go to the VA with no issues - P15